nguyenvuvn/roles/README.md

 And also run migrations.

     php artisan migrate

+> The migrations publishing only for earlier than laravel 5.3,
+> for laravel 5.3 you must only run the Artisan `migrate` command

 > This uses the default users table which is in Laravel.
 You should already have the migration file for the users table available and migrated.